Table of Contents

 With Hydra, you can create your own index.

-Before creating the Index, you need to check which market data is available.
-To do this, select the path where the data stored and in turn view the instruments that are supposed to participate in the calculation of the index.
-If there are omissions, then you need to download the necessary market data (for example, from Finam).
+Before creating the Index, check which market data is available.
+Select the path where the data is stored and sequentially view the instruments that should participate in the calculation of the index.
+If there are gaps, download the necessary market data (for example, from Finam).

 HydraGluingCheckData